Asylum & Detention

-IRAP has also launched a pilot program to provide remote legal aid to highly vulnerable asylum seekers, including those with mental and physical disabilities, at the El Paso-Juárez border in partnership with the Catholic Legal Immigration Network (CLINIC).
-This program will facilitate the delivery of legal services to a region with a severe lack of access to counsel and allow us to identify issues in the asylum process ripe for litigation.
+IRAP has also launched a program to provide remote legal aid to highly vulnerable asylum seekers at the El Paso-Juárez border, facilitating the delivery of legal services to a region with a severe lack of access to counsel and allowing us to identify issues in the asylum process ripe for litigation.

 Related LitigationView All Cases

 Kiakombua v.
 Wolf: Protecting the credible fear process for seeking asylum

 This case challenged the April 2019 and September 2019 changes to the Credible Fear Interview Lesson Plan, the U.S. government’s manual for conducting a screening interview to assess whether an asylum seeker should be allowed to pursue their asylum claim in immigration court.Learn More +

 Immigrant Rights Groups Demand Accountability for ‘Gross Violations of Human Rights’ at Open-Air Detention Sites at U.S.-Mexico Border